gardener/k8syncer/README.md

 # K8Syncer

 K8Syncer is a tool to backup k8s resources into some kind of storage.
+While it was designed to be easily extensible with further storage options, the primary goal was to be able to backup resources from a k8s cluster into a git repository, and the tool does not support much more than this use-case at the moment.

 See [here](docs/storage/README.md) for a documentation of the supported storage types and [here](docs/usage/configuration.md) for how to configure the tool.